tanpham253/nextjs/README.md

 Server component can't be imported to Client components Client components contain functions

+Navigation in next/navigation (for client components) for server use Link

+Module css example in blog

+GoogleManager Nextjs
+Nesting layout

 ///////////////

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).